-The Department and certain officers of the Department, the Chief of Police, and/or the members of the Board, in official and individual capacity, have been named as defendants in various legal proceedings as of April 30, 2017.
+The Department and certain officers of the Department, the Chief of Police, and/or the members of the Board, in official and individual capacity, have been named as defendants in various legal proceedings as of April 30, 2018.
 The Department and its legal counsel are vigorously defending these matters.
 It is the Department's policy to budget for estimated litigation costs.
 Large litigation disbursements are funded by the General Fund or through supplemental appropriations approved by the City and the Board.
-According to Missouri State Statute, the Department is entitled to reimbursements of settlements of certain claims up to \$1,000,000 annually based on the State of Missouri fiscal year.
+According to Missouri State Statute, the Department is entitled to reimbursements from the State of Missouri for settlements of certain claims up to \$1,000,000 annually.